 Since 2007 Mary has co-ordinated Hersham in Bloom, and, supported by an excellent team, has been involved with this community project for more than 10 years, achieving a high level of success including two Silver Gilt Awards.
 Mary’s other interests include membership of the Advisory Board for Burhill Children’s Centre, Hersham Residents Association, being a supporter of Hersham Library and Chairman of Trustees for Hersham Youth Trust.

-Mary has chosen Elmbridge Mencap as her charity for her Mayoral year.
+Mary has chosen Elmbridge Mencap as her charity for her Mayoral term of office.
 Elmbridge Mencap supports children and adults with learning disabilities, together with their parents and carers.
 They were established in 1955 by a group of parents who wanted to improve the lives of their mentally handicapped children.
 Their focus is on Elmbridge residents, of whom some 250 make use of the various facilities at the purpose-built Burview Hall, in Queens Road, Walton on Thames.
 A hub for other charities working with learning disabilities, care homes and the local special needs school, Elmbridge Mencap provides leisure activities, including social clubs for young people and adults, family fun days and activities for those with more profound disabilities.
 Two sensory rooms, a games room and a large hall together, provide a range of indoor facilities for those in need of stimulation and respite.